 The internet loves animals.
-And with pet industry spending expected to reach almost $110 billion in 2022, BarkBox uses a brilliant content marketing strategy to get its share.
+And with pet industry spending expected to grow, BarkBox uses a brilliant content marketing strategy to get its share.

 BarkPost, the dog-themed content site associated with the BarkBox monthly subscription service, “helps dogs share their stories with the world, using the power of the hoomans.”

 Because what dog owner can resist the power of puppy dog eyes (and stories)?
 Certainly not this writer.